 Homefield Farm

-Homefield Farm is a partnership between Dining Services and the College of Agriculture and Life Sciences and the only certified organic operation owned by a university in Virginia.
-The six-acre, student-run farm is located eight miles west of the Blacksburg campus and provides about 50,000 pounds of fresh produce to dining centers and Homefield’s farm stand on campus.
-The farm, along with a high tunnel at Virginia Tech’s Urban Horticulture Center, raises thirty varieties of vegetables, plus culinary herbs, flowers, and decorative pumpkins and gourds.
+Homefield Farm is a partnership between Dining Services, the College of Agriculture and Life Sciences, and the School of Plant and Environmental Sciences.
+The farm is also the only certified organic operation owned by a university in Virginia.
+The twelve-acre, student-driven farm is located eight miles west of the Blacksburg campus and provides about 45,000 pounds of fresh produce to dining centers and Homefield’s farm stands on campus.
+The farm annually raises 30 to 40 types of vegetables, herbs, flowers, and decorative pumpkins.

 Homefield Farm also provides a unique opportunity for collaboration between students and Dining Services’ culinary staff to provide ingredients for popular dishes and events.
-For example, Homefield’s ingredients can be found at Farms, a sustainable dining venue in the Owens Food Court, Turner Place’s tomato bisque soup and pizza sauce, or the hot peppers used for the annual Chili Challenge at D2 in Dietrick Hall.
+For example, Homefield’s ingredients can be found around campus, like Turner Place’s tomato bisque soup and pizza sauce, or the hot peppers used for the annual Chili Challenge at D2 in Dietrick Hall.

 Want to get involved?